daddyomarjeng/learn-laravel/README.md

 # Attributes, Props, & Conditional Classes(Styling)

--   **Attributes=>** All Lavarevl Components also have access to an **attributes object**, example: _href, class, id, etc._ - You can access it by using the whole attributes passed or by getting only specific attribute:
+-   **Attributes=>** All Lavarevl Components also have access to an **attributes object(HTML Attributes)**, example: _href, class, id, etc._ - You can access it by using the whole attributes passed or by getting only specific attribute:

     ```php
     //nav-item.blade.php